 SKYROS IS NEW, SO IS IT FOR YOU?

-Those that do not like crowds of birders and tourists,
+- Those who do not like crowds of birders and tourists,

-Those that are new to foreign birding tours,
+- Those who are new to foreign birding tours,